-Provide valuable insight on available positions, your company culture and the hiring process with candidates.
+Provide valuable insight on available positions, your company culture, and the hiring process with candidates.

-Share your knowledge about career development and networking skills at one of our monthly meetings which occur the second Thursday of every month.
+Share your knowledge about career development and networking skills at one of our monthly meetings which occur on the second Thursday of every month.

 Every Thursday and Friday the HCC partners with Catholic Charities, local restaurants, grocery stores and parishioners to serve 210 people who need a helping hand.
 You can help in these 3 ways: